-The Merger is accounted for as a reverse recapitalization in accordance with U.S. GAAP.
-Under this method of accounting, Dynamics is treated as the acquired company for financial reporting purposes and Legacy Senti is treated as the acquiror.
-This determination is primarily based on the fact that subsequent to the Merger, the Legacy Senti stockholders hold a majority of the voting rights of the combined company, Legacy Senti comprises all of the ongoing operations of the combined company, Legacy Senti comprises a majority of the carryover governing body of the combined company, and Legacy Senti's senior management comprises all of the senior management of the combined company.
+The Merger was accounted for as a reverse recapitalization in accordance with U.S. GAAP.
+Under this method of accounting, Dynamics was treated as the acquired company for financial reporting purposes and Legacy Senti was treated as the acquiror.
+This determination was primarily based on the fact that subsequent to the Merger, the Legacy Senti stockholders hold a majority of the voting rights of the combined company, Legacy Senti comprises all of the ongoing operations of the combined company, Legacy Senti comprises a majority of the carryover governing body of the combined company, and Legacy Senti's senior management comprises all of the senior management of the combined company.
 Accordingly, for accounting purposes, the Merger was treated as the equivalent of Legacy Senti issuing shares for the net assets of Dynamics, accompanied by a recapitalization.
 The net assets of Dynamics were stated at historical costs.
 No goodwill or other intangible assets were recorded.
 Operations prior to the Merger are those of Legacy Senti.

-In connection with the Merger, the Company received \$140.7 million in proceeds from the Merger and related PIPE Financing, including the Bayer convertible note cancellation and exchange.
-The Company incurred \$23.3 million of transaction costs, consisting of banking, legal, and other professional fees, which was recorded as a reduction of proceeds to additional paid-in capital.
-In addition, there were \$0.3 million of unpaid transaction costs included in accounts payable and accrued expenses as of June 30, 2022.
+In connection with the Merger, the Company raised \$140.7 million in proceeds from the Merger and related PIPE Financing, including the Bayer convertible note cancellation and exchange.
+Transaction costs totaling \$23.5 million consisting of banking, legal, and other professional fees were deducted from the funds raised, of which \$4.8 million was incurred by the Company and the remainder by Dynamics.
+In addition, there were no unpaid transaction costs included in accounts payable and accrued expenses as of September 30, 2022.